 Students may face issues of violence or harassment in their field settings.
-Some agencies have clear protocols for dealing with violence, while others do not.
-It is important for students and field teachers to discuss strategies for dealing with issues of personal safety.
+It is important for students and field supervisors to discuss strategies and agency procedures for dealing with issues of personal safety.

 The following are suggested topics to discuss:

-- The kind of behaviors that may pose a threat to the personal safety of students from the people they will work with.
+- Behaviours from service users/clients that may pose a threat to the personal safety of students.

-- How to be aware of signs of potential danger and how to interpret them in the particular setting.
+- How to recognize signs of potential danger in the field placement setting.

-- How to assess behavior that can escalate, identifying when a situation is getting out of control, knowing how to diffuse a potentially explosive situation, and intervening in such a way as to work positively with a very distressed person.
+- How to recognize when a situation is getting out of control, strategies for diffusing a potentially explosive situation, and intervening in such a way as to work positively with a very distressed person.

 It is recommended that:

-- Students be aware of any procedures or protocols that the agency has in place for dealing with issues of violence or personal harassment.
-For example, when/who calls the police or emergency services.
+- Students are made aware of any procedures or protocols that the agency has in place for dealing with issues of violence or personal harassment.

 - Students discuss any concerns related to personal safety with their field instructor immediately.